Teacher’s income protection

 Will teaching affect my income protection?

-It’s very unlikely that being a teacher will negatively affect your income protection application.
+Being a teacher may not negatively affect your income protection application.

 During the application you’ll need to provide information about your occupation, such as your job role and current salary.